A Close Look at MS Symptoms

 Depression and other emotional health problems are also common.

-Major depression is common among people with MS. The stresses of MS can also cause irritability, mood swings, and a condition called pseudobulbar affect: bouts of uncontrollable crying and laughing.
+Major depression is common among people with MS. The stresses of MS can also cause irritability, mood swings, and a condition called pseudobulbar affect.
+This involves bouts of uncontrollable crying and laughing.

 Coping with MS symptoms, along with relationship or family issues, can make depression and other emotional disorders even more challenging.

 Not everyone with MS will have the same symptoms.
-Different symptoms can manifest themselves during “attacks.”
+Different symptoms can manifest themselves during relapses or attacks.
 Along with the symptoms mentioned on the previous slides, MS can also cause:

 - hearing loss